-Personal Lock(s): Uniquely keyed locks assigned to the worker to provide absolute control inoperable condition a process or system to be worked on.
+Personal Lock(s): Uniquely keyed locks assigned to the worker to provide absolute control devices are controlled.

+Point(s) of Control: The point or points from which energy-blocking, isolating, or dissipating inoperable condition a process or system to be worked on.
 Process Lock keys must be secured in the lockout box and locked and tagged with all workers personal locks.

-Point(s) of Control: The point or points from which energy-blocking, isolating, or dissipating and Data Acquisition

-Process Locks: A set of locks having one common key used to isolate and secure in a safe, such as a control centre.
+Process Locks: A set of locks having one common key used to isolate and secure in a safe, and Data Acquisition such as a control centre.